Cool-Core Destruction in Merging Clusters with AGN Feedback and Radiative Cooling: High-Resolution Convergence Test

 \section{High-Resolution Convergence Test}

-In order to verify the convergence of our simulations, we performed a high-resolution run of the $mcf5$ simulation.
+In order to verify the convergence of our simulations, we performed a high-resolution run of the $mcf6$ simulation.
 In this run, the resolution for the central 20 kpc was doubled compared to the standard run, resulting in a spatial resolution of $\Delta x =$ 0.46 kpc.
 Additionally, the particle number was increased by a factor of five.
 At the end of the simulation, the radial entropy profiles of both the standard and high-resolution runs are in excellent agreement.
 Figure \ref{conv} illustrates the comparison between the high-resolution run and the standard run, with the left panel showing the central entropy $S_{40}$ and the right panel depicting the heating/cooling rates.
-Overall, the evolution of the standard and high-resolution runs is consistent.
-While transient feedback and cooling cycles exhibit sensitivity to numerical errors, causing discrepancies during 3-4 Gyr, these differences do not impact the final states of the clusters.
-This confirms that our simulations are numerically converged.
+Overall, the evolution of the standard and high-resolution runs is consistent. { In the high-resolution run, the AGN feedback is more prominent due to formation of more dense, cold clumps.
+The more powerful jet activities during $t=3-4$ Gyr more efficiently preheat the CC and elevate the core entropy, reaching a higher entropy level compared to the simulation with fiducial resolution.
+Despite this difference, the simulation outcome that the CC is destroyed by the combined effect of merger and AGN is robust.}